gnieboer/PellaBridge/README.md

 - GET: api/PellaBridge/devicestatusstring/{id} (device status as string)
 - GET: api/PellaBridge/setshade/{id}/{value} (send shade command, 0-100 is % open, >100 are special commands, see DH code)
 - GET: api/PellaBridge/pushdevice/{id} (send a fake push notification to the ST hub, used only for help troubleshoot)
+- GET: api/PellaBridge/registerport/{port} (sets what port the proxy should use when calling back to the hub.
+Also displays current status)

 A combination of container console logs and ST logs should be plenty to identify where a connection might be failing.
 Use the last API call in the list simulate opening the door/lock.
 If pushes are failing, restart the container and see if it fixes it.
 If that is required often, please try to capture errors from the console and post them.

 I'd recommend starting from the bridge and working from there to the Hub.
 Examing the container console to be sure the calls are being received and responded to by the bridge, then manually engage the API and confirm that the container is returning expected JSON, then finally ensure ST configuration is correct.